scaleapi/scaleapi-ruby/README.md

 ```
 Upon success, this will return a `Scale::Api::Tasks::Transcription` object.
 If it fails, it will raise one of the [errors](#errors).

-For a more idiomatic ruby experience, you can also create a task this way:
+Alternatively, you cna also create a task this way
 ```ruby
 require 'scale'
 scale = Scale.new(api_key: 'SCALE_API_KEY', callback_auth_key: 'CALLBACK_AUTH_KEY', callback_url: 'https://example.com/please-change-me')